thierrydecker/myason/README.md

 - A messages queue filled by the sniffer and the packet processor and consumed by the message processor.

+### Packet processor

+Everything begins with the **cache** and ends with the **exporter**.

+The **cache** has a couple of basic jobs to do:

+- Interrogate data header of the packet and either mark it as a new flow or add it to part of an existing flow.
+- Keep track of the flow timers and other factors, and when a flow is considered _**complete**_, send it to the exporter (if one exists) and delete the flow.
+This process is known as flow aging.

+The cache only keeps information on current and non-expired flows.

+Each flow is defined as having values that match the followinf 7 fields uniquely:

+- Source IP address
+- Destination IP address
+- Source port number
+- Destination port number
+- Layer 3 protocol type
+- ToS byte value
+- IfIndex number, also called the logical interface number

+When a packet is processed and **all seven of these fileds match** an existing flow, it's not considered a new flow but part of an existing flow.
+If any part of these seven fields doesn't exactly match an existing flow, it's then a new flow and a new flow record is created.

+These above fields are the **key fields**.

+The following fields are **non-key fields** and are stored in the flow record identified by the **key fields**.

+- Bytes
+- Packets
+- Output interface IfIndex
+- Flow start and finish time
+- Next hop IP
+- Network masks
+- TCP flags
+- Source and destination BGP AS numbers

+The **exporter**

+The agent may have a limited amount of memory to store information, so at some point the device has to make room for new flows.
+This is where flow aging and exporting comes into play.

+The packet processor keeps track of of several factors regarding the flows and the status of the cache itself.

+Here are the factors the agent uses to age flows and either delete them or export to a collector and then delete.
+These are listed in order of precedence:

+- Cache maximum size (max number of flow records).
+- A TCP connection has been terminated by a RST (reset) or FIN (finish) flag in the flow.
+- An active flow timer or inactive flow timer limit is reached.

 Code is automatically reviewed with [![CodeFactor](https://www.codefactor.io/repository/github/thierrydecker/myason/badge)](https://www.codefactor.io/repository/github/thierrydecker/myason)